sumitdeole/find-the-missing/README.md

 Please explore the interactive map to contribute your insights, and join us in this thought-provoking exploration of the philosophical dimensions surrounding missing persons.

 Together, we can make a difference in the lives of those who have gone missing and their loved ones.
 Let's find the missing, one step at a time.

+**Next step:** Webscraping for all possible online sources of verified information